patrikx3/debian-testing-mongodb-stable/README.md

 It is basically a built for the latest MongoDB for Debian.

-**Unfortunately, I never tested it on any other architecture, but `x64`, so, it is possible it will not build other CPU types.
-[See this link.](https://docs.mongodb.com/manual/installation/#mongodb-supported-platforms)**
+This is for `x64` only.

-The current version is the r4.2.8 build (https://docs.mongodb.com/manual/release-notes/).
+The current version is the r4.4.0 build (https://docs.mongodb.com/manual/release-notes/).

-There is a newer version `4.3.0`, but given, we use `NoSQLBooster`, it only works with `4.2.0` and the `4.2.x` is the stable, the next stable will be `4.4.0`, `4.6.0` and so on...
+There is a newer version `4.5.0`, but given, we use `NoSQLBooster`, it only works with `4.4.0` and the `4.4.x` is the stable, the next stable will be `4.6.0`, `4.8.0` and so on...

-### Warning

-It will remove all ```mongodb*``` apt packages in ```./scripts/build-server.sh``` and ```/etc/systemd/system/mongodb-server.service``` is replaced.

-It installs the required `apt` dependencies and generates the ```SystemD``` service and makes it enabled.

-Check, if the build works (building is below).
-If there is an error, of course, you will not deploy on your server.
-But, if it builds, then it puts the binaries into `/usr/bin` and you are done.
-You might want to create a backup first, but I never had an error to make the database into an unstable state.

-There was a Docker file to build in a container, but it was slower and I deprecated.

-Before, the script was building everything including unit tests, but it took so long, so I left it out, now, it can build on a 4/8 cores/threads Intel 7700k in 1-2 hours.

 ## Scripts for building